The 90-SECOND NEWBERY Film Festival

 5. Sending the link to me grants me (James Kennedy) the right to post it on my blog and to other websites where I sometimes post content (like Facebook, Twitter, etc.) and to share at public readings, school visits—and hopefully the “90-Second Newbery” Film Festival screenings!

-6. The deadline for the FIFTH annual 90-Second Newbery Film Festival is December 14, 2015.
+6. The general deadline for the SEVENTH annual 90-Second Newbery Film Festival is January 12, 2018.

 And again, check out this page of some of the 25 most popular 90-Second Newbery video submissions.
 Perfect for getting a handle on what kind of movies folks are making for this film festival, or to get inspiration for your own movie.